stevegrunwell/building-for-php-cli/slides.md

 If you remember from the shebang, we use `/usr/bin/env` to get the path to the PHP binary from the environment.
 Even on the same platform, different versions or installation methods may install to different spots.

+Good example: the location of where Homebrew installs things varies between Apple Silicon and Intel chips

 ----

 ### Rule of Silence